SFDO-Community-Sprints/sfdo-community-sprints.github.io/docs/open-source-commons/Github.md

 ## Installation and Setup
 - To participate in Open Source Commons, you need to have a (free) account with Github.com
 - We recommend using Github Desktop if you will be a frequent contributor and/or code engineer
+- Learn more about Github Setup [on this Trailhead trail](https://trailhead.salesforce.com/en/content/learn/trails/set-up-your-workspace-and-install-developer-tools)

 ## Going Deeper
+_Here is an overview of Github features that OSC project teams commonly use_
+- Repositories: contain a project's files and editing history
+- Read Me file: we require each Repo to have a Read Me file.
+This is a great place to get started!
+- Issues: A combination of "to do" items including: new features, bugs, feedback, etc
+- Actions: A type of Github automation, generally used for testing purposes
+- Wiki: An area of a Repo that is ideal for storing documentation and other long-form writing
+- Releases: A way of packaging Github code for installation
+- Discussions: Threaded communication hub for discussion of Issues and other project related items
+- Branches: An experimental version of the Main repo, that may contain your personal contribution to the project
+  - Some Repos may have a "branch" naming convention
+- Pull requests: Feature for submitting your changes to the files in the repo, which can be tested and approved by project leaders